 I use my instant thermometer multiple times a week all year round.
 Most people purchase a low-quality instant thermometer that they use year and it breaks in the drawer before the next holiday season.
 My advice is to buy a good one you will use all year round.
 I use it on everything from chicken to steak for a perfectly cooked weeknight dinner, and on all my homemade bread.
 Just check the temperature on your roasted chicken, Thanksgiving turkey, t-bone steak, or a loaf of bread and you will know it is cooked perfectly.

 Use your instant thermometer for recipes like these:

 I am often asked to share my favorite kitchen tools and whether I’m sharing less than a handful or a whole list, a mandoline always makes the cut.
-During the holiday season, scalloped potatoes are easy as can be.
-During the year, I use a mandoline every time I make a salad, especially with radishes, cucumbers, and carrots.
+I use a mandoline every time I make a salad, especially with radishes, cucumbers, and carrots.
 It’s a huge time saver, and the thin slice adds a texture that is wonderful.
 And my favorite use of the mandoline is for pizza toppings - it is ridiculously quick, and all toppings are sliced perfectly thin, uniformly, and you end up not having to cook any of them ahead of time.

 Use your mandoline for easy slicing when making:

 - Summer Salad Rolls with Strawberry Cashew Dressing